alandin2/ShelfMate/README.md

 - **Discover**: This page follows the classic dating app setup: swipe left to favorite, swipe right to pass.
 - **Favorites**: Here, you will find all the books you favorite, ready for your reading enjoyment.
 Organize the books to your liking by creating collections.
 - **Profile**: Set up your genre preferences to better inform our algorithm.
 Add genres you like and remove those you aren't keen on.
 You can also edit your profile's display name and picture.

+## UI Updates
+- Tutorial added after 'Get Started' button to get app instructions.
+- Ability to skip tutorial via button on top-right.
+- Additional customization in User profile page.
+- Ability to search for books to add to favorites if none saved when creating a collection.
+- Undo accidental favoriting in Discover page.
+- Message confirming favorite added successfully in Discover page.
+- Enhanced message handling when collection is created.
+- Book favoriting via search on Favorites page.
+- Correct matching of book cover to book title.
+- Visual confirmation of genre adding in Profile.
+- Easier swiping on Discover page.